-The goals of our interdisciplinary curriculum are aligned with those developed by the Society of General Internal Medicine Health Disparities Task Force, which states learners should:
+The goals of our community engagement curricular pillar are aligned with those developed by the Society of General Internal Medicine Health Disparities Task Force, which states learners should:

 - Gain knowledge of the existence and magnitude of health disparities, including their multifactorial etiology and the multiple solutions required to eliminate them

 - Examine and understand the potential for mistrust, subconscious bias and stereotyping that practitioners, patients or both may bring to the clinical encounter